atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

     * _Re-run until there are no errors reported in the output._

-1. Inspect snmptranslate diffs: `git diff EXTRAS/reports/all`
+1. Inspect snmptranslate diffs:

+    * `git diff EXTRAS/reports/vendorname`
+    * `git diff EXTRAS/reports/all` (should look the same as the vendor diff)
     * _Sanity check that new entries are what you were expecting._

 1. If necessary, add new vendors to `EXTRAS/contrib/snmp.conf`